Neikun/Legends_of_the_Northern_Realms/Diarmuid's Folder/CrystalsPack_v1.1/readme.txt

 		particleStarsColor = {1.0,4.0,1.0},
 	}

-	for the defineCrystal function to work, you must create the following files, replacing "green" with the color you want to define:
+	For the defineCrystal function to work, you must create the following files, replacing "green" with the color you want to define:
 		- dx_healing_crystal_green.dds (texture)
 		- dx_healing_crystal_shader_green.dds (texture)
 		- dx_healing_crystal_green.model (model, which has dx_healing_crystal_crystal_green